willstepp/writings/aura-dim/notes.md

 Part Four (9500)
 9500: Communion with Zoey, different with two willing participants, real purpose of device is not mind control but communication, about betrayal, events leading up to breakin, dream of DT, birthday party, help me

+Project Aura (purpose of communication)
+Future of Mankind
+Obese Serpent (trial to see if empathy possible) Betrayal
+Birthday Party Help Me

 Compelling Moment at the End: The cake with Help Me